 When users first land on your site there’s a need to quickly tell them what you offer and why you’re different.
 The autoplaying carousel can do this by scrolling through a few images, which visually provide a lot of information.

-During my time at onefinestay we consistently had a carousel on the homepage and I watched many user tests where I saw the benefit.
-Within 20 seconds and without the user touching their mouse, the carousel used its four large images to show variety, set the scene, and tell the story of what the company offered.
+During my time at holiday rental company onefinestay we consistently had a carousel on the homepage and I watched many user tests where I saw its benefits.
+Within 20 seconds and without the user touching their mouse, the carousel used four large images to tell the story of what the company offered.

-Mainly they saw a selection of homes, which helps explain that this wasn’t a hotel site but a service offering a range of different places.
-Something that is really hard (and expensive) to sum up in one great image.
+Mainly they displayed a selection of homes, which helped explain that this wasn’t a hotel site but a service offering a range of different properties to book.
+This was something that was hard to sum up in a single image.
 We were also able to put an offer or promotion on the first slide, giving it importance without losing the home shots that explain the concept to first time visitors.

 You can think of these carousels more like video, where the content works together to tell a story.